nlhogsten/nlhogsten/README.md

 - Technical skills in React/Next.js, Node.js, Python, SQL, Typescript & Javascript
 - Fluent in English, with working proficiency in Japanese and Spanish.

-I’m passionate about collaborating with creative teams to deliver visionary, long-term projects.
-Let’s build something remarkable together!
+I get excited about opportunities where I can work with a team of creative people on long-term visionary projects

 📧 Shoot me a message at nlhogsten@gmail.com